jflorezgu/Poincare_sphere/README.md

 ## Suggested exercises

+1. Verify that a HWP at an angle $\vartheta$ rotates an arbitrary vector in the Poincaré sphere by 180° around an axis on the equator at $2\vartheta$ w.r.t. the "H" axis.

+2. Verify that a QWP at an angle $\vartheta$ rotates an arbitrary vector in the Poincaré sphere by 90° around an axis on the equator at $2\vartheta$ w.r.t. the "H" axis following the left-hand rule (palm pointing towards the initial vector, thumb parallel to the QWP rotation axis).

-1. Verify that the wave plate angles to produce the orthogonal polarisation vectors – up to a global phase – in a PBS $\to$ QWP $\to$ HWP configuration are:
+3. Verify that the wave plate angles to produce the orthogonal polarisation vectors – up to a global phase – in a PBS $\to$ QWP $\to$ HWP configuration are:

 <div align="center">